raforg/daemon/README.md

-Read the system configuration file(s) (`/etc/daemon.conf` and `/etc/daemon.conf.d/*` by default, or specified by the `--config` option) unless the C<--noconfig> option was supplied.
+Read the system configuration file(s) (`/etc/daemon.conf` and `/etc/daemon.conf.d/*` by default, or specified by the `--config` option) unless the `--noconfig` option was supplied.
 Then read the user's personal configuration file(s) (`~/.daemonrc` and `~/.daemonrc.d/*`), if any.
 Note:
 The root directory and the user must be set before access to the configuration file(s) can be attempted so neither `--chroot` nor `--user`